Jallibad/StillGood/README.md

 -Ensure that you have checked out and updated all submodules by running "git submodule update --recursive --remote"
 -Run "stack build" to build the Haskell portion of the codebase
 -Run stack exec StillGood filename where 'filename' is your test program.
 Alternatively, you can run stack ghci to work with GHC's interactive environment.
 -Run "python StillGood.py inputCodeFile|inputJSONFile" to compile the specified code file or pre-compiled AST JSON file to LLVM
+-Teplace target triple field in "output.ll" with supported architecture listed by llc --version
+-Run llc -filetype=obj output.ll to generate an output file
+-Run clang output.obj to generate an executable file